Gippsland Family Violence Reform

-Gippsland Family Violence Integrated Reform Strategy & Steering Committee
+Gippsland Family Violence Integrated Reform Strategy & Alliance

-The purpose of the Steering Committee is to drive the integration of services that respond to family violence at a local area level and oversee reform processes to achieve safety, accountability and choice.
-The Steering Committee will implement, monitor, promote, and continuously improve the integrated family violence response within the region through the activities and objectives outlined in an annual strategic plan (see below).
+The Alliance aims to drive the integration of services that respond to family violence at a local area level and oversee reform processes to achieve safety, accountability and choice.
+The Alliance will implement, monitor, promote, and continuously improve the integrated family violence response within the Gippsland.

 Strategy and Statewide Documents